Kyriosity/read-write/README+/pencraft/README.md

 <ins>**Documentation**</ins> assumes defined, if not available, subjects (as software applications), while <ins>**authoring**</ins> may begin with a pure idea.
 (Enough technical oeuvres, such as concepts of relational DBs or REST, were based on "paper" concepts with little or no implementation.)

-When it's often a reader's headache to find and study the right <ins>documentation</ins> in any state and grade, with <ins>authoring</ins>, it's a burden of "pensters" to attract the public.
+When it's often a reader's headache to find and study the right <ins>documentation</ins> in any state and grade, with <ins>authoring</ins>, it's a burden for "pensters" to attract the public.

 Sticking to the narrowed vocabulary, repetitions, and cliches are benefactors in documentation but authoring sins.

-Regardless of mission, significant writing is an expensive and exhausting exercise.
+Regardless of the mission, significant writing is an expensive and exhausting exercise.
 If not a hobby or bondage, it must:

 + [x] have a live, eager auditorium,
 + [x] exceed other ways of teaching,\